LICENSED, INSURED & BONDED

 8. Insulate Water Heater

 While not directly related to furnace operation, water heater insulation blankets reduce standby heat loss and overall energy consumption.
-Install a $20-30 insulation blanket and insulate hot water pipes in your basement or utility room.
+Install an affordable insulation blanket and insulate hot water pipes in your basement or utility room.

 Installation takes about 30 minutes and requires no special skills.